 What To Do If You Have A Complaint

 In the first instance you should contact the person dealing with your case.
 This is usually the person named in the initial letter we sent to you at the start of your matter.
 You can do this either by telephone, in writing or via email.
 In many cases the person normally dealing with your matter will be able to resolve your problem immediately.
 If this is not possible we aim to provide a full response within a maximum of twenty working days.
-If the matter is complex you may have to wait a little longer but we will always write to you within twenty working days to provide a full update on progress and give you an estimate as to when we can provide a full response.
+If the matter is complex you may have to wait a little longer but we will usually write to you within twenty working days to provide a full update on progress and give you an estimate as to when we can provide a full response.
+We have eight weeks to provide a full response.

 Alternative complaints bodies such as Small Claims Mediation, exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 We have, however, chosen not to adopt an ADR process.
 If, therefore, you wish to complain further, you should contact the Legal Ombudsman.